-September 26, 2017
+September 26, 2018

 Eureka College is situated on 80 beautiful tree-lined acres in the city of Eureka- a peaceful residential community of approximately 5,000 residents - in central Illinois.
-Our exclusive size of just under 700 students and small-town/rural location help make Eureka College one of the safest campuses in the nation.
-As a matter of fact, the College was recognized as one of the 2016 safest colleges in the state by BackgroundChecks.org.
+Our exclusive size of just under 600 students and small-town/rural location help make Eureka College one of the safest campuses in the nation.
+As a matter of fact, the College was recognized as one of the 2018 safest colleges in the state by Niche.com based on student reviews and key statistics from the Department of Education.

 Safety is a top priority and we ensure that our policies, actions and organizational structure reflect that.
 For example, the Title IX Coordinator is one of my direct reports and we have frequent and standing meetings.
 In addition, we have an Inclusive Excellence Team comprised of internal and external experts in aspects of diversity and inclusion.
-In addition, Eureka College has a contractual partnership with the City of Eureka Police Department to provide safety and security.
+In addition, Eureka College has a full-time sworn officer on staff, security camera's stationed strategically on campus, as well as a warning siren if needed.
+In addition, the city streets are patrolled by the City of Eureka Police Department to provide additional safety and security.

 Founded by abolitionists affiliated with the Christian Church (Disciples of Christ) in 1855, Eureka College exists to cultivate excellence in learning, service, and leadership and our inclusive, close-knit community, allows us to create a unique and fulfilling liberal arts educational experience.
-With a student-faculty ratio of only 12:1 and over 40 student clubs and organizations, we are able to provide a level of personalized attention to growth and transformation that results in an impressive list of student outcomes and achievements.
+With a student-faculty ratio of only 13:1 and over 40 student clubs and organizations, we are able to provide a level of personalized attention to growth and transformation that results in an impressive list of student outcomes and achievements.